 Many famed people have purchased it.
 Giovanni Della Porta, Michelangelo’s student, was the first owner of the book.

-Thomas Coke was himself an owner of the book from 1719-1759.
-However, the best part about Codex Leicester is that it is the most expensive book in the world, ever!
+In 1719, Thomas Coke, the Earl of Leicester himself became an owner of the book till 1759.
+The best part about Codex Leicester was purchased by Thomas Coke at a price that was the highest selling price of the book at that time and since then it has always remained the most expensive book in the world, ever!

 Bill Gates later scanned the pages of the book into digital files to turn them into wallpaper and screensaver for Windows 95 desktop theme as well.

 The book has traveled around the world.
-The subject of numerous exhibitions across the globe, Codex Leicester recently was on a display at the North Carolina Museum of Art from October 31, 2015, to January 17, 2016.
+The has been the subject of numerous exhibitions across the globe, Codex Leicester recently was on a display at the North Carolina Museum of Art from October 31, 2015, to January 17, 2016.

 Codex Leicester: The most valued book in the world is also the most expensive one.
 Seems legit, right?
 Valuable knowledge comes at valuable price.